JustInvoke/Randomation-Vehicle-Physics/README.md

 # Randomation Vehicle Physics
 This is a vehicle physics system for the Unity engine, tested with Unity 5.5.
 It aims to achieve semi-realistic, general-purpose driving mechanics.
-This was originally sold on the asset store as Randomation Vehicle Physics 2.0. *This is my first project using GitHub and source control in general, so I am open to suggestions for better managing it.*
+This was originally sold on the asset store as Randomation Vehicle Physics 2.0.

 If you add new properties/variables when contributing, make sure their default values do not change the behavior of the included prefabs.